I‘m convinced that the one thing that could greatly improve finances for many people is also dead simple: automation.

 You can do the same thing when investing in an IRA.
-You can set it up so that your investment comes right out of your paycheck and goes directly into your IRA.
+It can easily be set up so that your investment comes right out of your paycheck and directly into your IRA each month.

 5. Automate Investments in Non-Retirement Accounts

 You can automate your non-retirement accounts with platforms like Betterment or M1 Finance.
 Betterment allows investors to invest in the stock and bond markets through a basket of ETFs.
 Betterment picks your ETFs for you based on the asset allocation you select.
 M1 Finance actually gives you a little more options.
 They’ll let you choose one of their pre-made diversified portfolios and you’ll get the option to customize it by adding ETFs or stocks of your choice.

 Both M1 Finance and Betterment let you set up recurring contributions or just make a contribution whenever you see fit.
 That’s exactly what I’ve done, and I now invest a couple hundred dollars a month automatically.

 Learn More: Mutual Funds vs ETFs — Does It Really Matter?